NYU-Processor-Design/nyu-processor-design.github.io/src/getting_started/onboarding/05_verification2.md

 ## Subdirectories and `nyu_` Commands

-In the same way we split up source code into multiple files to keep it organized, we often split CMLs into multiple files for the same reason.
+In the same way that we split up source code into multiple files to keep it organized, we often split CMLs into multiple files for the same reason.

 One way to do this is the `add_subdirectory` command, which will search a